yanrousseau/samsung/CodeBook.md

 # Aggregation of Samsung S smartphone data using R - CodeBook.md

 ## Data description
 This function combines data files collected from Samsung Galaxy S II smartphones and aggregates data by activity (walking, walking upstairs, walking downstairs, sitting, standing, or laying) and by subject (30 participants aged between 19-48 years took part in data collection).
 During the experiment, each participant was wearing the aforementioned smartphone devide on his/her waist.
-The accelerometer and gyroscope embedded in the smartphonecaptured triaxial linear acceleration and angular velocity at a constant rate of 50Hz.
+The accelerometer and gyroscope embedded in the smartphone captured triaxial linear acceleration and angular velocity at a constant rate of 50Hz.
 The dataset has been randomly partitioned into training data (70% of the volunteers) and test data (the remaining 30% of the volunteers).

 ## Data transformations
 The following transformations were done on to transform the initial set of data files into a single tidy data file that is complete and contains the most relevant information: